Logo

 Can people who are pregnant or breastfeeding take Valium?

-There is a general link between benzodiazepines and bad results during pregnancy but not all drugs in this class have the same effects.
+There is a general link between benzodiazepines and bad results during pregnancy, but not all drugs in this class have the same effects.
 On the official label of the drug, it says that taking Valium while pregnant is not suggested unless the doctor says that the benefits are greater than the risks.
 Valium can also get into breast milk, so it’s not a good idea to breastfeed while taking this drug.
 Talk to your doctor about other options and get a personalized treatment plan that takes your present needs into account.

 Getting a Valium prescription from an online doctor